 Two varieties of HBO furnaces are produced: those made using molybdenum heating elements and radiation shields are suitable for use up to 1600 °C; those made using tungsten heating elements and radiation shields are suitable for use up to 2200 °C.

 Nitrogen, Argon, and Hydrogen gases are available for use in mixed or pure forms.
 Additional gases can be installed upon request.
 A slight overpressure or controlled partial pressure between 10 and 1000 mbar can be achieved.
 Partial pressure provides a defined gas flow through the furnace.

 Due to the complete metallic design, the final vacuum level in the HBO can reach the high vacuum range and better than 5 x 10-6 mbar.
 Depending on the vacuum requirements, the vacuum is provided by different pumping stations.
 Ultrahigh vacuum options are available upon request.
 Gases are controlled by various dosing and controlling devices.
 The temperature in each of the three heating zones is individually controlled to maintain the best uniformity.

-brazing, carbonizare, ceramic injection molding (CIM), călire, degazificare, descompunere, deshidratare, maleabilizare, metal injection molding (MIM), pyrolysis, Quenching, rapid prototyping, recoacere, siliconization, sintering, sinteză, soldering, sublimation
+brazing, carbonizare, ceramic injection moulding (CIM), călire, degazificare, descompunere, deshidratare, maleabilizare, metal injection moulding (MIM), pyrolysis, Quenching, rapid prototyping, recoacere, siliconization, sintering, sinteză, soldering, sublimation

 Conținutul poate fi supus modificărilor sau corectărilor